advertisement

 🏔️ Elevation

-Horizontal GPS (your position on a map) is reasonably accurate.
-Vertical GPS (elevation) is notoriously worse — typically 2–3x less accurate.
+Horizontal GPS is reasonably accurate.
+Vertical GPS (elevation) is typically 2–3x less accurate.
 Treat elevation readings as a useful estimate, not a surveyor's measurement.

 📏 Realistic Accuracy Outdoors

-In good conditions with a clear sky, modern smartphones are typically accurate to 10–20 feet.
-Our GPS averaging helps tighten that up.
-For most uses — golf yardages, fence lines, property distances — that's more than good enough.
+In good conditions with a clear sky, modern smartphones are accurate to 10–20 feet.
+GPS averaging helps tighten that up.
+For golf yardages, fence lines, and property distances that's more than good enough.

 💾 Your Data

-Measurements are saved to your browser's local storage — they survive page refreshes and closing the tab.
-They are stored only on your device and never sent anywhere.
-Use Export JSON in the Log tab to back them up or use them elsewhere.
+All measurements and routes are saved to your browser's local storage — they survive page refreshes and closing the tab.
+Data is stored only on your device and never sent anywhere.
+Use Export JSON in the Log tab to back everything up.

 🐛 Something Wrong?